 While our business is based primarily on the timing of our biosimilar product launches to occur after the expiration of relevant patents, we have filed two patent applications directed to our own proprietary formulations and processes for our product candidates when we have believed securing such patents may afford a competitive advantage.
 For example, the companies that originated Humira and Avastin (AbbVie and Genentech, respectively) own patents directed to formulations for these products.
-Rather than wait for the expiration of these formulation patents, we have developed our own proprietary formulations for these products that we believe are not covered by third party patents, including AbbVie or Genentech's formulation patents; and we have filed patent applications directed to our formulations.
+Rather than wait for the expiration of these formulation patents, we have developed our own proprietary formulations for these products that we believe are not covered by valid claims of third party patents, including AbbVie or Genentech's formulation patents; and we have filed patent applications directed to our formulations.
 We cannot guarantee that our proprietary formulations will avoid infringement of third party patents.
 Moreover, because competitors may be able to develop their own proprietary product formulations, it is uncertain whether issuance of any of our pending patent applications directed to formulations of adalimumab (Humira) and bevacizumab (Avastin) would cover the formulations of any competitors.
-For example, we are aware that Sandoz is developing biosimilar versions of adalimumab (Humira) and has filed patent applications directed to formulations of adalimumab (Humira).
-We are also aware that Boehringer is developing a biosimilar version of adalimumab (Humira) and has filed a patent application directed to formulations of adalimumab (Humira).
+For example, we are aware that Sandoz is developing biosimilar versions of adalimumab (Humira) and has filed patent applications directed to formulations directed to formulations of adalimumab (Humira) and has filed a patent application directed to formulations of adalimumab (Humira) and has filed a patent application directed to formulations of adalimumab (Humira).
 We have also filed patent applications, none of which have yet issued, directed to aspects of our downstream manufacturing processes for various biosimilars, including ONS-3010.
-In contrast to our patent applications directed to formulations of ONS-3010, the proprietary technologies embodied in our process-related patent filings, while directed to inventions we believe may provide us with competitive advantage, were not developed by us to avoid third-party patents.
-As in the case of our formulation patent filings, it is highly uncertain and we cannot predict whether our patent filings on process enhancements will afford us a competitive advantage against third parties.
+In contrast to our patent filings, while directed to inventions we believe may provide us with competitive advantage, were not developed by us to avoid third-party patents.
+As in the case of our formulation patent filings, it is highly uncertain and we cannot predict whether our patent filings on process enhancements will alford us a competitive advantage against third parties.